Designing Secure IoT Gateways for Pharma Logistics

 Implementation details:

-• Cryptographic Binding: Uses ECDSA with SHA-256 to sign canonical JSON payloads, ensuring payload integrity and non-repudiation at the edge.
+• Cryptographic Binding: ECDSA with SHA-256 signs canonical JSON payloads, ensuring payload integrity and non-repudiation at the edge.

 • mTLS Enforcement: The requests.Session object enforces bidirectional certificate validation, rejecting untrusted endpoints.

-For comprehensive implementation of the persistence layer, buffer sizing, and conflict resolution during prolonged outages, see Configuring edge gateways for offline cold chain data caching.
+For comprehensive implementation of persistence layer buffer sizing and conflict resolution during prolonged outages, see Configuring edge gateways for offline cold chain data caching.

 Offline Resilience and Operational Validation